USA Domestic Standard Shipping $7.99

 Nuvo - Embellishment Mousse - Indian Gold - 802n

-The Nuvo Embellishment Mousse is perfect for highlighting your artwork with smooth metallic details, provided by the highly-pigmented mica powder and offers the following features -
+The Nuvo Embellishment Mousse is perfect for highlighting your artwork with smooth metallic details provided by the highly-pigmented mica powder and offers the following features -

 Great product.
 One of my favorites.
 Gives a beautiful sheen.
 Easy to use.
 Lots of beautiful colors.

 I have been doing a lot of colored pencil work lately and I decided to try adding a touch of sparkle to my work with a glitter marker.
 I worked perfectly!
 The colors in this set are great!